You are here

 In our individual lives, we can find strength in times of trial by calling on the Lord.
 As with the people of Alma, He may not always immediately relive our burdens, but He will strengthen us in our time of need.
 He can make our burdens light by strengthening us with His Spirit, sending people who can help us with our problems or alleviate our pain, or by performing great and small miracles.

 At the same time, we are under obligation to help make others' burdens light as well.
-Recently, for example, Churhc leaders have urged Latter-day Saints to help relieve the burdens of refugees and other displaced persons seeking shelter from political and civil unrest.1
+Recently, for example, Church leaders have urged Latter-day Saints to help relieve the burdens of refugees and other displaced persons seeking shelter from political and civil unrest.1

 Ultimately, the resurrection and exaltation of Jesus Christ assures that all will conquer the effects of this fallen world.2 As Elder David A. Bednar of the Quorum of the Twelve Apostles taught,